-Pro-Palestine group accused of raiding Elbit factory face trial in Germany
+Activists accused of raiding Israeli weapons factory face trial in Germany

-Five European activists known as the ‘Ulm Five’ are said to have raided a site linked to Israel’s largest weapons manufacturer.
+Five European nationals known as the ‘Ulm Five’ are said to have targeted a site linked to Elbit, Israel’s largest weapons manufacturer.

 Berlin, Germany – The trial of five European nationals accused of attacking a factory linked to Israeli weapons manufacturer Elbit Systems in Germany is set to begin on Monday.